 Other invested assets are principally comprised of LIHTC investments, affiliated loans and certain other investments with characteristics of debt.
 The fair value of the affiliated loans and the LIHTC investments are derived using an income valuation approach, which is based on a discounted cash flow calculation using a discount rate that is determined internally.
 These investments are classified as Level 3 because the discount rate used is based on management's judgment and assumptions.
-Refer to Note 11 - Related Party Transactions, for details on intercompany investments and Note 6 - Investments, for details on LIHTC investments.
+Refer to Note 11 - Related Party Transactions for details on intercompany investments and Note 6 - Investments for details on LIHTC investments.
+The fair value of investments with debt characteristics is derived using an income valuation approach, which is based on a discounted cash flow calculation that may or may not use observable inputs.
+The fair value of investments with debt characteristics is derived using an income valuation approach, which is based on a discounted cash flow calculation that may or may not use observable inputs.
 The fair value of investments with debt characteristics is derived using an income valuation approach, which is based on a discounted cash flow calculation that may or may not use observable inputs.
 For affiliated loans due within one year, carrying value is deemed to approximate fair value due to the short-term nature of these investments.
 These investments are classified as Level 2.